 What's the topic Media Vault and how is it different to My Media?

-Adding videos to the Media Vault is an optional step, but is a useful tool for managing video, particularly in the following scenarios:
+Adding videos to the topic Media Vault is useful for managing video, particularly in the following scenarios:

 The Video Analytics available in Media Vault give you a richer overview of how students are engaging with all video content across the entire topic, rather than the individual video analytics provided in your My Media.